jonathan-beebe/somethingkindawierd.github.com/_posts/2016-07-03-longetivity.md

 title: "Longetivity"
 date:   2016-07-02 11:00:00
 published: true
-draft: false
+tags: thoughts
 ---

 > Research indicates that the number one factor in longevity is not social relationships or happiness, but consciousnesses, described as persistence, dependability, and organization.

-That quote comes from _The Entitlement Cure_ on page 66.
+That quote comes from [_The Entitlement Cure_](http://www.cloudtownsend.com/the-entitlement-cure/) on page 66.
 This caught my attention, so I dug a bit deeper.
-The original source for that statement comes from _ The Longevity Project_, which lays out the findings from a lifelong study of 1,500 people.
+The original source for that statement comes from [_The Longevity Project_](http://www.howardsfriedman.com/longevityproject/), which lays out the findings from a lifelong study of 1,500 people.

 That is 1,500 people studied from birth to death.
 Amazing.